wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.6c : 20-Dec-2020 by wavemotion-dave
+  * After much thought and debug, I've ditched Kangaroo mode.
+As near as I can tell it's used on only a couple of games and not for gameplay - and it costs more DS-CPU time than it's worth.
+There is no harm other than a potential graphical glitch which I've not noticed and that CPU time is precious.

 V1.6b : 19-Dec-2020 by wavemotion-dave
   * Fixed bug causing black rectangles on some games - thanks to Wii-7800!